yemenlinux/panda5gsim/README.md

 * Implements the 3GPP 3D channel model and other popular models especially the LoS probability models.
 * Use PandAI for mobility and pathfinding of the UAVs and ground users.
     Can model communication networks in urban environment and simulate the performance of the networks.
-* We used Panda5gSim im sojourn time modeling for UAVs and ground users.
+* We used Panda5gSim in sojourn time modeling for UAVs and ground users.

 ## Installation
 1. Install anaconda or miniconda from [miniconda](https://docs.anaconda.com/miniconda/miniconda-install/)